-Learn more about degree requirements including advising, registration, plan of study, culminating experience and more.
+Learn more about degree requirements including advising, registration, plan of study, culminating experience, and more.

 The program director and graduate coordinator oversee all aspects of study while students are enrolled in the program.
 As the program is cohort based with a very structured plan of study, students are not assigned a primary advisor outside of the program director.
-The graduate coordinator can answer questions about registration and the course planning, and if students have questions about electives they can consult with the program director.

 Students are required to maintain continuous registration until they complete the program.
 Full-time status is 12 credit hours.
 If students meet the requirement to be registered for less than 12 credit hours, then a certification of full-time status form must be completed with the graduate coordinator.
 International students should contact ISSS about a reduce course load form as well.

 New students should communicate with the graduate coordinator if they intend to enroll full- or part-time to get the options for course registration each semester.
 A schedule will be sent accordingly that students must sign in order to be registered.